vvhof/moodle-theme_essential/README.txt

 <img src="https://mymoodleinstall.mr/pluginfile.php/493/course/section/237/myimage.jpg" alt="Replacement image" class="categorycti"
  ctih="250" ctit="#afafaf" ctib="#222222" ctio="0.5">

-When editing is on the image will be shown in section zero's summary and the title left as is.
-When editing is off then the image will be used as the background for the course title along with the values specified.
-The image in section zero's summary will be hidden.
+This image will not be shown in the summary itself when viewing the list of courses.

 Reporting issues
 ================